Help Us Raise AwarenessGet a Free Wristband

 Typically, symptoms of mesothelioma and other asbestos-related diseases take 10 to 50 years to appear and for an official diagnosis to be made, but the sheer amount of asbestos fibers that were released into the air that day may accelerate disease in responders.

-Firefighters who worked at ground zero should regularly monitor their health and look for any asbestos-related symptoms.
+Anyone who worked at ground zero should regularly monitor their health and look for any asbestos-related symptoms.
 Because early symptoms of mesothelioma are so mild, such as fatigue and slight pain around the tumor, few people notice or recognize them, and many donâ€™t experience any symptoms until later stages of the cancer.
 However, public awareness and governmental mandates are making it easier to detect mesothelioma early.

 The National Institute for Occupational Safety and Health (NIOSH) and the United States Fire Administration (USFA)partnered together to conduct a multi-year study examining the potential for increased risk of cancer, such as mesothelioma, among firefighters due to exposures from smoke, soot and other contaminants present on the job, including asbestos.